 You can get acquainted with the history of the discovery and archaeological research of the settlement of Qumran, located on the western coast of the Dead Sea until the middle of the 1st century AD, in the article Qumran & The Dead Sea Scrolls.

-The revelation of the Dead Sea Scrolls is considered to be one of the biggest archaeological discoveries of the 20th century.
+The revelation of the Dead Sea Scrolls is considered to be one of the greatest archaeological discoveries of the 20th century.

 Its significance lies, among other things, in the fact that during the excavations and searches, a complete version of the biblical book of the prophet Isaiah in Hebrew was discovered, dating from 125 BC, 1000 years older than any complete book of the Bible collection known before that to scientists.